HL7/davinci-deqm/source/pages/mrp.md

 For MRP either a *Task* resource or an *Observation* resource can be used as the primary resource for evaluating the measure.

-{% include img.html img="mrp-task.jpg" caption="Option 1: MRP using Task" %}
+{% include img.html img="mrp-task.jpg" caption="Figure 3-1 MRP using Task" %}

-{% include img.html img="mrp-observation.jpg" caption="Option 2: MRP using Observation" %}
+{% include img.html img="mrp-observation.jpg" caption="Figure 3-2 MRP using Observation" %}

 ## MRP Data Exchange Interactions